-How to Start a Jewelry Line – 12 Mistakes Designers Make When Starting a Business
+How to Start a Jewelry Line – 12 Steps to starting a profitable jewelry business from home

 You’ve got a talent for jewelry design and making.
 Now you’re thinking about starting (or may have already started) a jewelry business.

 Now, you might be thinking about turning your side hobby into a money making business.

 If you are an artist like me, you might not naturally think about how to launch a jewelry business the right way.
 When I started my first jewelry business in college, it was an afterthought.

 I’d been selling jewelry to my family and friends and my client base was expanding beyond my personal network.
 At that point, it made sense to start a legit jewelry business.
 Yeah, sounded good on paper but my creativity got in the way and I made some big mistakes along the way.

 Let’s face it, speaking from personal experience many creative types struggle with the business side of things.
 Even though that may or may not be the case, make sure you avoid these 12 common mistakes when starting out.

 Today, I wanted to share some of the biggest mistakes designers make so you can learn how to set your business up the right way.

 Mistake # 1: Get legit! set up a business banking account

 Yep, I made this bad mistake.
 When I was in college, I was buying supplies on my personal credit card and when tax time came around it was challenging to show which expenses were personal vs. business.